 It was also huge and I barely got a dent in it.

-Curling is often mocked but just like anyone else that has gone and actually done it…MDP has decided he likes it.
+Curling is often mocked but just like anyone else that has gone and actually done it…my husband has decided he likes it.

-So much so that in a couple of years we will probably sign up for a league (if you are saying why not now…no $ for it now).
+So much so that in a couple of years we will probably sign up for a league.

 And finally to these Caramelized Root Beer Short Ribs.

 I wasn’t going to even post the recipe.

 But after putting it on Instagram I got a lot of request for it so I figured why not.